Gabriella439/nixos-in-production/manuscript/Motivation.md

 ## What does NixOS replace?

-If NixOS is a server operating system, does that mean that NixOS competes with Ubuntu Server, Debian or Fedora?
+If NixOS is a server operating system, does that mean that NixOS competes with other server operating systems like Ubuntu Server, Debian or Fedora?
 Not exactly.

 NixOS competes more with the Docker ecosystem, meaning that a lot of the value that NixOS adds overlaps with Docker: